damies13/rfswarm/Doc/FAQ.md

 To get started have at least 3 machines ready, run the Manager (rfswarm.py) on your first machine (Machine A), just make sure the Manager loads and you can browse to your robot files.

-Next on machines B & C, first make sure that your test cases run on these machines by opening a command line and running robot with the -t switch for your test case (robot -h will explain what you need to do here)
+Next on machines B & C, first make sure that your test cases run on these machines by opening a command-line and running robot with the -t switch for your test case (robot -h will explain what you need to do here)
 Once you have confirmed that robot works properly on machines B & C then run the agent (rfswarm_agent.py) don't forget to point the agents to Machine A.

 Next on Machine A, in the rfswarm Manager, create a new scenario, just make it a really simple to start with, one test case, see this screen: